 The course will focus on painting in oils in front of the subject.
 We will combine working on one-off paintings made in a range of locations within a short drive of the studio with work made within walking distance of our base where there is a wealth of great subject matter.
 This will give you the chance to work on one or more paintings over a number of sessions.

 Although there will be some sessions in villages the location of the studios and our painting locations will mostly be in the countryside.
 The landscape is varied with spectacular open views rivers and woods.

 The studio space in a converted stable will provide each of you with your own separate bay.
 The course is suitable for all levels and there will be lots of one to one tuition as you are painting.

 Fly to Bologna from where you will be collected by minibus.
 Group collection and drop off times will be arranged by email.

 You can find more details on how to get here.
 For the more adventurous, you may want to allow time for a longer visit which could include the nearby cities of Modena, Bologna, Reggio Emilia, Parma and Ferrara, Piacenza and Mantova, read more about the area here.

-Running the villa and supporting the course is host Fiona Geilinger, an artist and short film maker.
-She studied art by pupillage, with painter Nick Bodimeade.
-She is a keen gardener, looking after the kitchen garden with the support of neighbouring friends Elis and Graziano, who keep things going when she is back in the UK.
+Running the villa and supporting the course is host Fiona Geilinger, an artist, short film maker, dancer and garden designer.
+She studied art by pupillage, with painter Nick Bodimeade and has an MA in Art and Design by Independent Project, University of Brighton.
 Find out more about Fiona’s work at

 Helping out with driving and other odd jobs during the course will be Steve (Spike) Geilinger.
 He is a freelance director, working mainly for the BBC, making documentaries about fine art, architecture, history and food.
 Most recently he has been making the series ‘Britain’s Lost Masterpieces’ with Bendor Grosvenor for BBC Four.